nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 Step 1.
 Using an ethernet cable, plug one end into the ethernet port on the Raspberry Pi computer and the other end into your router.

 Step 2.
-Power on the iBeacon Development Kit.
+Power on the Beacon Development Kit.

 Step 3.
-Using a computer, go to your router’s administration page and determine the IP address of the iBeacon Development Kit.
+Using a computer, go to your router’s administration page and determine the IP address of the Beacon Development Kit.
 It should show up on your router’s attached devices list as “Raspberry Pi”

 Step 4.
-On your computer connected to the same router, open up a ssh client and connect to the iBeacon Development Kit, logging in with username: pi, password: raspberry
+On your computer connected to the same router, open up a ssh client and connect to the Beacon Development Kit, logging in with username: pi, password: raspberry

 Step 5.
 In the console, use the following commands to control the iBeacon: